 The proprietors were William Sudbury, Harry Bostock, George Swanwick and William Hewitt.

-In 1878 W. Sudbury was the managing director of the Ilkeston Colliery Company.
+In 1878 William Sudbury was the managing director of the Ilkeston Colliery Company

 Born in 1829 Thomas Potter was one of the dozen children of William and Sarah (nee Rice) (See Frank Hallam’s Row).